Cosmin-Hodor/Cosmin-Hodor/README.md

 Greetings!

 <p align="center">
-I am @Cosmin-Hodor, a passionate Software Developer with a primary focus on web technologies, but my skills expand beyond that.
+Software Developer with a primary focus on web technologies, but my interests expand beyond that.
 </p>

 <p align="center">